keb-kebish/keb/README.md

 - required:
   - you can specify whether the content is required to be present on the page
-  - if required and the content is not present, then the `org.openqa.selenium.NoSuchElementException` exception is thrown, instance of `org.kebish.core.EmptyContent` is returned otherwise
+  - if required and the content is not present, then the `org.openqa.selenium.NoSuchElementException` exception is thrown, instance of `org.kebish.core.content.EmptyContent` is returned otherwise
   - usage: `val title by content(required=true) { html("h1") }`
   - default value: `true`
 - wait: